The workshop covered these major topics:

 - Identify the features offered by VMware NSX, Cisco ACI and EVPN-based data center fabrics from major data center vendors;

-- Select the product suitable for your environment based on the environment’s complexity, desired level of automation and self-service, and existing virtualization infrastructure;
+- Select the product suitable for their environment based on the environment’s complexity, desired level of automation and self-service, and existing virtualization infrastructure;

 - Integrate products from multiple vendors into an optimal data center infrastructure.